OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/IDS & IPS.md

 ##### Intrusion Prevention Systems (IPS)

 An extra step above IDS, that can take action, instead of just analyzing and reporting malicious activity.
-- They can block and drop packets.
+- They are placed behind [[Firewall]]s and can take actions such as dropping malicious packets, blocking traffic, and terminating connections.

 There are several types of IPS:
 - *Network Intrusion Prevention Systems (NIPS)*: If a malicious signature is identified, the connection is terminated.